goldfinch-eng/mono/README.md

 #### Running the stack

 Run `npm run start` from the project root directory.
+This will:
+  - Run a local, [mainnet-forked](https://hardhat.org/hardhat-network/guides/mainnet-forking.html) blockchain
+  - Deploy our smart contracts

-  - This will run a local, [mainnet-forked](https://hardhat.org/hardhat-network/guides/mainnet-forking.html) blockchain, deploy our smart contracts, and set up useful state for the frontend (give your user a Credit Line, ETH, and USDC, etc.)
+  - Set up useful state for the frontend (give your user a Credit Line, ETH, and USDC, etc.)
+  - Create and deploy our subgraph to a local graph node
-  - This will also start the front-end server, which will pop up on http://localhost:3000.
+  - Start the front-end server, which will pop up on http://localhost:3000.

 Changes to the frontend should be automatically hotloaded using react-refresh.

 Changes to smart contracts will require re-compiling and re-deploying.
 You can do this by re-running `npm run start`.

+Changes to the subgraph will also require re-deploying, to do this run `npm run deploy` from the subgraph directory.

 #### Other ways to run
 * `npm run start:no-gasless` is available if gasless transactions are giving you trouble, or if you're having trouble finding the borrower contract address.